thayton/thayton.github.io/_drafts/eygbl.md

 };
 ```

-So, the `uid` comes from the milliseconds portion of the current local time.
+So, the `uid` comes from the milliseconds portion of the current local time `date.getMilliseconds()`.
+Let's add the corresonding
+method inside our scraper:

 ```python
     def guid(self):